melodyguan/enas/README.md

 ## Penn Treebank

 **IMPORTANT ERRATA**: The implementation of Language Model on this repository is wrong.
+Please do not use it.
 The correct implementation is at the [new repository](https://github.com/google-research/google-research/tree/master/enas_lm).
+We apologize for the inconvenience.

 ## CIFAR-10